-- 01. Has the Company mapped its internal and external Stakeholders?
-The Company has mapped its internal and external Stakeholders; they are community, - consumers, customers, employees, Suppliers, Regulatory Authorities, Government, lenders, NGOs and the Shareholders. - Out of the above, has the Company identified the disadvantaged, marginalised and vulnerable Stakeholders? - The Company has identified schools in rural villages which have children economically poor, migrated population who are working in various semi-skilled and unskilled professions. - O3.
+- 01. Has the Company mapped its internal and external Stakeholders? - The Company has mapped its internal and external Stakeholders; they are community, consumers, customers, employees, Suppliers, Regulatory Authorities, Government, lenders, NGOs and the Shareholders. - Out of the above, has the Company identified the disadvantaged, marginalised and vulnerable Stakeholders? - The Company has identified schools in rural villages which have children economically poor, migrated population who are working in various semi-skilled and unskilled professions. - 03.
 Are there any special initiatives taken by the Company to engage with the disadvantaged, marginalised and vulnerable Stakeholders? - We believe that education is the most powerful tool for social and economic transformation.
 We help the schools situated in the villages by providing books, infrastructural facilities, drinking water facilities.
 We also provide drinking water to communities to address the shortage of safe drinking water.
-We have installed Ultrasound scanning machine in one of the hospital situated in Nellore District.
-We have provided two pick-up Vans to an Eye Hospital for transporting poor people for the treatment.
-Distributed books to children in village schools to promote education and repaired school buildings.
 We have given more details of various initiatives undertaken by the Company are given CSR Report.